volusion/element-documentation/how-to/release-an-opt-in-new-block-version/README.md

 git commit -am "Released a new major version"
 ```

 Your new major block version will be available to upgrade in Site Designer on a per-block basis.
 Any time the block is added to a theme from now on, it will automatically use the latest version.
+Each placement of the block will need to be upgraded (unless the block is a [reusable block](/how-to/reuse-a-block-across-pages/README.md)).

+### Switching Your Block to the New Version in Site Designer

+To upgrade a block in Site Designer to a new major version, do the following:

+1. View a page that shows the block.
+2. Begin editing the block to open the block's edit panel.
+3. Click the gear icon in the panel and select a new block version, or
+4. Click the callout that says that there's a new block version available.

 ## Further Reading